Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Conclusion

 \section{Conclusion}

-In this work, we have systematically assessed the performance of a recently proposed, physically motivated, and computationally efficient range-separation tuning strategy for RSH functionals in the context of many-body perturbation theory methods.
-Specifically, we demonstrated that the effective screening parameter $\omega_{eff}$, derived from the average electron density, serves as a robust, transferable and much computationally accessible alternative to conventional tuning schemes based on the ionization potential theorem or HOMO alignment.
+In this work, we have systematically assessed the performance of a recently proposed, physically motivated, and computationally efficient range-separation tuning strategy for RSH functionals in the context of MBPT methods.
+Specifically, we demonstrated that the effective screening parameter $\omega_{eff}$, derived from the average electron density, serves as a robust, transferable and much computationally accessible alternative to conventional tuning schemes based on the gap tuning or HOMO alignment.

-By employing $\omega_{eff}$ within an RSH framework as the starting point for single-shot $G_0W_0$ and BSE calculations, we achieved ionization potentials and excitation energies in excellent agreement with high-level reference data for the GW100 set and Thiel's benchmark test set.
+By employing $\omega_{eff}$ within an RSH framework as the starting point for single-shot $G_0W_0$ and BSE calculations, we achieved ionization potentials and excitation energies in excellent agreement with high-level reference data for the $GW$100 set and Thiel's benchmark test set.
 Notably, the accuracy of $G_0W_0$@$GKS$($\omega_{eff}$) matches that of optimally tuned functionals, yet it completely avoids their demanding, multi step tuning procedure.
 Although the $\omega_{HOMO}$ approach may appear slightly more accurate in some cases, this comes again with a substantial computational burden.
 Furthermore, for a series of hydrogenated silicon nanoclusters (Si$_n$H$_m$), we showed that $\omega_{eff}$ captures the expected size-dependent trends and yields optical gaps and exciton binding energies consistent with those from diffusion Monte Carlo and BSE calculations.
 This highlights the applicability of $\omega_{eff}$ beyond molecular systems, making it a practical tool for exploring excited-state properties in nanoscale and extended materials.

 Overall, our results indicate that $GKS$($\omega_{eff}$) serves as a physically justified, black-box replacement for standard tuning methods, offering a dependable initial setup for $G_0W_0$ and BSE computations while considerably lowering the computational cost.
-This method is especially advantageous for large-scale and high-throughput investigations, in which conventional tuning approaches become impractical.
+This method is especially advantageous for large-scale and high-throughput investigations and simulations with molecules within different solvent systems, in which conventional tuning approaches become impractical.